-In our business ideas category on this blog we have been talking about different business ideas in Nigeria and how to start these businesses.
+In our business ideas category on this blog, we have been talking about different business ideas in Nigeria and how to start these businesses.
 I believe we have done good justice to these business ideas.
 However, one major problem I have heard our readers complain about all the time is how they can get capital or funding to start these businesses.

 Many of them have the zeal to start one business or the other but they are either broke or cannot afford the starting capital or funds of the business.
-This is why in today’s article, I will be explaining different ways on how we can get funding for your business or startups in Nigeria – whether these businesses are old or new.
+This is why in today’s article, I will be explaining different ways how we can get funding for your business or startups in Nigeria – whether these businesses are old or new.

-Many of us do not know that there are many options available when in comes to funds so we will be listing many ways on how to raise capital or funds for your business in Nigeria.
-So just for clarity sake let us explain what a business startup is first.
+Many of us do not know that there are many options available when it comes to funds so we will be listing many ways on how to raise capital or funds for your business in Nigeria.
+So just for clarity’s sake let us explain what a business startup is first.

 A startup also known as a business startup is a business or company that is at its initial stage.
 At this stage, the founders of the business or company usually work with a vision of the business.
 They are not looking for entrepreneurs that will buy their business from them.
 Rather they are looking for investors – people that are willing to support them financially.
 This support can be through loans or any other means.